Public Ledger for Sensitive Data: Requirements and assumptions

 \subsection{Bilinear Maps}

-Pairing-based cryptography exploits the properties of bilinear pairings to add new functionalities to encryption schemes difficult or impossible to achieve with the classical primitives.
+Pairing-based cryptography exploits the properties of bilinear pairings to add new functionalities to encryption schemes that are difficult or impossible to achieve with classical primitives.
 Bilinear groups are the main environment for this type of cryptography.
-They are usually implemented with the group of points of an elliptic curve over a finite field, while for the pairing the most common choices are the Tate and Weil pairings, in their modified version so that $e(g,g) \neq 1$.
-For a detailed analysis of these groups and the curves to use in an implementation see \cite{lynn2007implementation}.
+They are usually implemented with the group of points of an elliptic curve over a finite field, while for the pairing the most common choices are the Tate and Weil pairings, in their modified version so that $e(g_1,g_2) \neq 1$.
+For a detailed analysis of these groups, the curves to use in an implementation, and bilinear pairings in general see~\cite{lynn2007implementation,costello2012pairings}.
 The most used and studied types of bilinear groups are the ones with prime order $p$.